Entity54/Awards-And-Acknowledgements/README.md

 Our project showcased the ability to:

-* Browse the latest Proposals and Referenda
+* Browse the latest proposals and referenda from a mobile device
-* Vote and endorse on live Referenda
+* Vote and endorse on live referenda from a mobile device
 * Receive mobile PUSH notifications on various stages of the democratic process

 Technologies used during the mobile project included: